aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 NodeName=b02 CPUs=4 CoresPerSocket=4 ThreadsPerCore=1 RealMemory=3789 weight=1 State=UNKNOWN
 PartitionName=pmain Nodes=ALL Default=YES MaxTime=INFINITE State=UP
 ```
-In my case, the head node has 8GB memory but the compute node only
+Note that, in my case, the head node has 8GB memory but the compute
-4GB.
+node only 4GB.

 Finally, set the permissions, create the SLURM working directory, and
 enable and restart the SLURM server: